 By Dr. Lea Lis

 It seems that COVID is either increasing baby-making or ending relationships.
 Is spending an abundant amount of time with your partner making you happy?
 Or is the never-ending togetherness putting a strain on what was already strained?
-How do you make your relationship pandemic-proof?
+How do you keep your relationship rock solid in challenging times?
 Here are my suggestions, as a psychiatrist and sexuality expert:

 Schedule a date with your partner once a week.
 In order to make it more fun, I recommend the date be a surprise to the other person.
 Dress up in sexy underwear, cook a special meal or watch an erotic movie.
 Come up with a plan to get the kids to sleep, or keep them occupied with technology behind closed doors.
 Each week, the hosts alternate.